tinkerator/pico2ice/README.md

     `SW1` button (on the pico2 board, this button is labeled `BOOTSEL`).
 This is a little awkward to do in practice, but it should only be needed the first time.
-The bootloader re-program ready state is a single LED shows "white" and once you see that, you can let go of the `SW1` button.
+The bootloader re-program ready state is a single LED shows "white" (all three RGB LEDs lit) and once you see that, you can let go of the `SW1` button.
 The board is now patiently waiting for the `tinygo flash` command below.

 Perform the following:
 ```
 $ git clone https://github.com/tinkerator/pico2ice.git
 $ cd pico2ice/examples
-$ ~/go/bin/tinygo flash -target=pico2-ice cram.go && ~/go/bin/tinygo monitor
+$ ~/go/bin/tinygo flash -target=pico2-ice -scheduler tasks cram.go && ~/go/bin/tinygo monitor
 Connected to /dev/ttyACM0.
 Press Ctrl-C to exit.
 Hello, World!
 FPGA program running (flashing FPGA Blue LED)